 • Temperature: Temperature is defined on a daily basis based on the number of participating customers.
 This temperature metric is the average of daily high (TMax) and low (TMin) averaged across all dispatched customers on a given day.
-The daily high and low temperatures for a given customer will be taken from the closest weather station to the ZIP code of the customer with available data, such as those identified in the California ISO "NOAA Station to Zip Mapping" file.4 The temperature ("Temp") value for aggregation a (which may consist of one or more Resource IDs within a single sub-LAP) on date d is defined as:
+The daily high and low temperatures for a given customer will be taken from the closest weather station to the ZIP code of the customer with available data, such as those identified in the California ISO "NOAA Station to Zip where c is the index for customers dispatched on date d and n is the number of participating customers.

+Mapping" file.4 The temperature ("Temp") value for aggregation a (which may consist of one or more Resource IDs within a single sub-LAP) on date d is defined as: